by alasdair53, published

 Parametric Knob by alasdair53 is licensed under the GNU - LGPL license.

-We're sure alasdair53 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure alasdair53 would love to see what you've printed.
+Please document your print and share a Make with the community.